Drag Queen At Center Of Wendy Williams ‘Drag Race’ Controversy Speaks Out

 “It was not a crazy drag look,” McGovern interjected, “and we thought [Wendy] would get a kick out of it and even allow Ericka to [open up the show],” as it was an early norm of the talk show host to allow audience members to do so.

-As the two waited to be checked in by Wendy’s staffers, however, an older white man; one of Williams’ supposed show producers, allegedly pulled the pair out of line and relayed to Aviance and McGovern that the former had broken a “no costumes” edict that higher-ups instigated as a way to halt people from making a mockery of the former radio DJ in her then-new role.
+As the two waited to be checked in by Wendy’s staffers, an older white man who was one of Williams’ supposed show producers, allegedly pulled the pair out of line and relayed to Aviance and McGovern that the former had broken a “no costumes” edict that higher-ups installed as a way to halt people from making a mockery of the former radio DJ in her then-new role.

 “At first, they were trying to figure out if I was [transgender],” Ericka went on, “because that would’ve caused a huge incident, but I wasn’t and I didn’t pretend [that I was], but I could tell where they were getting at.”